 The Kvinna till Kvinna Foundation started very much as an act of solidarity, out of the need to do something.
 From the very beginning, we knew there were organisations in the Former Yugoslavia that worked to address the horrific consequences of the war and supported women who were victims of violence, including sexual violence, as well as women refugees and internally displaced women.
 These organisations knew best what was needed and what we could support them with.

 Since then, Kvinna till Kvinna has grown considerably.
-Today, we work with 140 women’s rights organisations—not just in the Balkans, but in conflict-affected areas across the world.
+Today, we work with more than 100 women’s rights organisations—not just in the Balkans, but in conflict-affected areas across the world.

 Read about 2003–2012 and 2013–2022 »